 Spread over 3 locations, we had 680 volunteers showing up and 623,5 kg of plastic and other non-organic trash was removed from the beach, road and ocean! … Our total count is now: 215 CleanupsTrash Hero Amed on Facebook

 After participating in this joint clean-up organised by Trash Hero Amed, we went back to our clean-up routine.
 Every couple of days we are picking up the rubbish on the beach in front of our house.
 After all, this is our temporary home and we would like to set an example.
 It is badly needed.
 Only a couple of restaurants, bars or a few hotels are regularly cleaning up their doorstep or backyard for that matter.
 On one of our walks during which we picked up trash in another area of the beach, we found the local rubbish disposal site.
 Some of the waste collected around Amed ends up there and is partly burned in the open, from the looks quite efficiently.
 But it always leaves the question: What to do with the highly toxic ashes?

 Andaman islands under pressure

-We had the pleasure of living on Long Island (India) for half a year.
+We had the pleasure of living on Long Island (India) for half a year (A walk down memory lane: Out of India).
 The Andaman and Nicobar Islands are as remote as it gets.
-Far of the Indian coast and relatively sparsely inhabited there was no communal rubbish collection or treatment in any way, shape or form.
-The strategy at the time we lived there was to burn their own rubbish on a open heap next to the resort.
+Far from the Indian coast and relatively sparsely inhabited there was no communal rubbish collection or treatment in any way, shape or form.
+The strategy at the time we lived there was to burn their own rubbish on an open heap next to the resort.
 Glass and plastic bottles had been used as building materials.
 But they were piling up already back then.

 Keep your plastic and clean up the rest